2021 Photography Awards

 Description of Entry: For the purpose of providing a brief creative summary of the project to be published beside your winning entry.
 The description is limited to a maximum of 500 characters (includes spaces).

 NOTE: "Descriptions of Entry" are for publication use only and are not shown to the judges.
-If added clarity is needed for the judges, a description/explanation may be added to either your Main Entry file(s) or as a Support File.
+If additional clarity is needed for the judges, a description/explanation may be added to either your Main Entry file(s) or as a Support File.
 Please limit it to 50 words or a max 10-second intro for video/broadcast.

 Step 4: Creative Credits